CAPTRA: CAtegory-level Pose Tracking for Rigid and Articulated Objects from Point Clouds: End-to-end Differentiable Pose Tracking

 \subsection{Pose Tracking}

-Taking the pose-canonicalized point cloud $Z_{t + 1}^{(j)}$ as input, we learn a RotationNet (see Section \ref{sec:rotation}) that directly regresses $\hat{R}_{t+1}^{(j)}$ with high accuracy and then recovers ${R}_{t+1}^{(j)} = {R}_{t}^{(j)}\hat{R}_{t+1}^{(j)}$.
+Taking the pose-canonicalized point cloud $Z_{t + 1}^{(j)}$ as input, we learn a RotationNet (see Section \ref{sec:rotation}) that directly regresses $\hat{R}_{t+1}^{(j)}$ and then recovers ${R}_{t+1}^{(j)} = {R}_{t}^{(j)}\hat{R}_{t+1}^{(j)}$.
+In contrast to regressing arbitrary rotations in nonlinear $SO(3)$ space, since $\hat{R}_{t+1}^{(j)}$ lies in a small, near-linear neighborhood around $I_{3 \times 3}$, the regression can be done with high accuracy (see appendix \ref{sec:pca} for more details).
 However, we experimentally find directly regressing $\hat{s}_t^{(j)}$ and $\hat{T}_t^{(j)}$ still difficult, due to the translation ambiguity caused by incompleteness of the partial observations $Z_{t+1}^{(j)}$.
 Imagine a pencil with one end occluded, the length of the pencil cannot be determined, thus making prediction of its center translation highly ambiguous.
 Although certain cues, \textit{e.g.}, object symmetry, may help relieve the ambiguity, our experiments show that given partial observations of asymmetric objects, regressing $\hat{T}_t^{(j)}$ still remains challenging.
 In contrast, our experiments reveal that predicting normalized coordinates $Y_{t+1}^{(j)}$ from $Z_{t+1}^{(j)}$ is quite successful on all rigid and articulated objects, which implicitly estimates $\hat{s}_t^{(j)}$ and $\hat{T}_t^{(j)}$.
 The reason for this success is that the normalized coordinates $Y_{t+1}^{(j)}$ capture the category-wise prior and enforces a zero-centered frame, thus making the translation estimation more well-considered and accurate than direct regression.
 We therefore devise a CoordinateNet to segment $C^{(j)}_{t+1}$ from $X^{(j)}_{t+1}$ and predict $Y_{t+1}^{(j)}$ (see Section \ref{sec:scale}).

 By combining the RotationNet and CoordinateNet's outputs and knowing $C^{(j)}_{t+1} = s^{(j)}_{t+1}R^{(j)}_{t+1}Y^{(j)}_{t+1} + T^{(j)}_{t+1}$, we can analytically compute ${s}_{t+1}^{(j)}$ and ${T}_{t+1}^{(j)}$ via the Umeyama algorithm \cite{umeyama1991least} (assume $R$ is given).
 Usually a non-differentiable RANSAC is needed when using Umeyama algorithm as in \cite{wang2019normalized, li2020categorylevel} due to the multi-modal noises in the predicted $Y_{t+1}^{(j)}$.
 Thanks to the pose canonicalization, we find that our $Y_{t+1}^{(j)}$ predictions are very successful and RANSAC only brings limited improvement to our predictions (see Sec. \ref{sec:robustness}).